The pro-forma adjusting entry to record an accrued expense is:

-*Appropriate expense account such as Utilities Expense, Rent Expense, Interest Expense...
+*Appropriate expense account (such as Utilities Expense, Rent Expense, Interest Expense, etc.)

-**Payable account (Utilities Payable, Rent Payable, Interest Payable, Account Payable, etc.)
+**Appropriate liability (Utilities Payable, Rent Payable, Interest Payable, Accounts Payable, etc.)

-For the month of December 2012, Gray Network Services used a total of $1,800 worth of electricity and water.
-The company received the bills on January 10, 2013.
-When should the expense be recorded, December 2012 or January 2013?
+For the month of December 2021, Gray Electronic Repair Services used a total of $1,800 worth of electricity and water.
+The company received the bills on January 10, 2022.
+When should the expense be recorded, December 2021 or January 2022?

-Answer -- in December 2012.
-According to the expense recognition principle, expenses are recognized when incurred regardless of when paid.
+Answer – in December 2021.
+According to the accrual concept of accounting, expenses are recognized when incurred regardless of when paid.
 The amount above pertains to utilities used in December.
-Therefore, if no entry was made for this expense in December then an adjusting entry is necessary.
+Therefore, if no entry was made for it in December then an adjusting entry is necessary.

 In the adjusting entry above, Utilities Expense is debited to recognize the expense and Utilities Payable to record a liability since the amount is yet to be paid.